arblane/clip-firebot-setup/README.md

 # clip-firebot-setup

 # Install
-To install, download the file Clip.firebotsetup
+To install, download:
++ Clip.firebotsetup
++ clips.html

 Import setup for Firebot by going to Settings > Setups > Import Setup.

 Choose the file "Clip.firebotsetup" from the location you just downloaded it to, then click Import setup.
-Also download the provided css and html files.
-Customize as needed.
+You will need to edit the preset effect to change the location of the html file.

 # Usage